ioan-thomas/countries-rest-api/README-template.md

     )
 ```

-When there is a change in the input, the `onChange` function is fired, passing in the value from the input to `updateInput`.
-The `updateInput` function updates the `inputText` state to the value from the input.
+When there is a change in the input, the `onChange` function is fired, passing in the value from the input, to `updateInput`.
+The `updateInput` function updates the `inputText` state, changing its value to the same value from the input.

 <br>